-With the vision to modernize the Swiss wine culture, VIKARUS came to break the rules.
+With the vision to modernise the Swiss wine culture, VIKARUS breaks the rules.
 Equipped with some of the best oenologists and winemakers of the region, only the finest grapes are selected and found inside the VIKARUS bottle.

-Unbound to one specific winery, we have the freedom and flexibility to choose after our taste instead of forced inventory.
+Unbound to one specific winery, we have the freedom and flexibility to choose based on our taste instead of forced inventory

-When glass gets blown, it naturally makes it round.
-To move away from it and create corners, every bottle needs to get hand-polished, which is the reason behind the complexity of the VIKARUS bottle.
+When glass gets blown, it naturally forms a round shape.
+To move away from this and create corners, every bottle needs to get hand-polished, which is the reason behind the complexity and elegance of the VIKARUS bottle.